 - 1/4 tsp onion powder

-Drain potatoes.
-Return them to the pot and add milk, half & half, butter, salt and pepper.
+- Drain potatoes.
+Return them to the pot and add milk, butter, salt and pepper.

 - Mash potatoes to desired consistency and stir to incorporate seasoning.

-Once the potatoes and sausages are started, start the gravy.
-Melting the butter over medium heat then whisk in flour.
+- Once the potatoes and sausages are started, start the gravy.
+Melt the butter over medium heat then whisk in flour.
 Allow it to cook for about 1 - 2 minutes, whisking constantly.

 - Allow gravy to come to a boil, continuing to whisk constantly.
 Once the gravy thickens, drop the heat to low, cover and keep warm.

-Serve each portion with half the potatoes and two sausages links.
-This recipe makes 1 1/4 cup of gravy, which is just slightly more than we use for two people.
+- Serve each portion with half the potatoes and two sausages links.
+This recipe makes just over 1 cup of gravy, which is just slightly more than we use for two people.